 Static QR codes are codes that cannot be changed once they have been created.
 The information is fixed and it is embedded into the code itself.
 They can be scanned many times or you can use them as one-time scans for something like coupons.
 The scans, however, aren't tracked with QR code generator dashboards.

-Types of static QR codes: Email, Plain Text, SMS, vCard, and static URL codes.
-Any static code can be generated in bulk.
+Types of static QR codes: Email, Plain Text, SMS, vCard, WhatsApp, and static URL codes.

 Static QR codes can be used for anything that doesn't change. Тhey are great for e-signatures, business cards with contact information, permanent information on other signs or materials, or one-time use coupons.
 Please test your codes before printing to make sure they are error-free and will not require any modifications at any point in the future, especially if they will be printed on thousands of marketing materials.